 With the American Bulldog and American Staffordshire Terrier mix, you have a very energetic and agile dog breed that requires a great deal of exercise on daily basis.

-The American Bulldog American Staffordshire Terrier mix came from two energetic dog breeds; they have big bodies, plenty of muscles and strong body parts.
-In all, they are very active and daily exercise is one way of burning off these stored up energy.
+The American Bulldog American Staffordshire Terrier mix came from two energetic dog breeds; they have big bodies, plenty of muscles, and strong body parts.
+In all, they are very active and daily exercise is one way of burning off this stored up energy.

 Training an American Bulldog American Staffordshire Terrier mix

-Training and American Bulldog Staffy mix is not difficult as this dog breed are always out there to please their owners.
-So, you won’t face much issue.
+Training and American Bulldog Staffy mix are not difficult as this dog breed is always out there to please their owners.
+So, you won’t face many issues.

 No doubt, this breed is sometimes stubborn and unwilling to comply with directives; this is why as an owner you need to make yourself the Alpha and leader of the pack.
 While doing this, you should not be aggressive towards them; you can always assert your dominance without being aggressive.

-The best place to train them is a quiet place with less of distractions.
-The American Bulldog and Staffy mix tends to pay attention to details of things in its environment.
+The best place to train them is a quiet place with fewer distractions.
+The American Bulldog and Staffy mix tend to pay attention to details of things in its environment.